 The energy system in WA is undergoing major transformation.
 There's a huge increase in the uptake of solar and other renewable energy sources, and this puts potential pressure on existing systems.
 The current uptake of 1 in 3 WA homes having a solar installation is expected to increase to 1 in 2 by 2030.

 So how can our infrastructure, industry and regulations be prepared for this evolving ecosystem?

 Why is increased solar energy supply an issue?

 In recent times it’s been reported that during certain periods the power supply in the South West Integrated System (SWIS) has been supplied by almost 80% renewable energy.
 At face value this sounds like a good thing - and it is - but it has implications for infrastructure, among other things.

-With higher rates of solar installation, demands on the central system are lower on certain days (and times of day), leading to volatility and instability.
+With higher rates of solar installation in Australia, demands on the central system are lower on certain days (and times of day), leading to volatility and instability.
 This instability can lead to blackouts.

 That there are more households with solar also has implications for tariffs and funding.
 Some homes (such as apartments and renters) are unable to install solar, leaving them paying more than their share of underlying system costs (which benefit everyone).
 So tariffs become inconsistent with the system operation and value experienced across the board.

 What updates are needed?

 Over the past two years there has been great collaboration among industry players to improve the security of WA’s SWIS.
 But a report from the Australian Energy Market Operator (AEMO) has highlighted that more needs to be done.

 One of the factors is record rates of solar installations.
 With installed rooftop solar capacity expected to basically double in the next decade, infrastructure and regulations need to be adapted.
 The AEMO has recommended “additional operational tools, new standards, system services, and regulatory arrangement”.